 How does Greenlight work?
 Parents start by setting up a virtual wallet with Greenlight.
 Once the parent’s Wallet is in place, parents can transfer money directly to their kids’ Greenlight debit accounts, as well as set limits on where that money can be spent.
 Parents also get an alert every time the Greenlight debit card is used to help them monitor how their children are spending their money.

 Children can use the Greenlight mobile app to track their balance, create savings goals and set aside money for charitable giving.
 If parents decide to link their children’s allowance to specific chores (including recurring and one-off responsibilities), children can use the Greenlight app to track their chore list and mark chores as completed.

 Keep in mind that the types of Greenlight card reviews that show up on sites like the Better Business Bureau are often heavily weighted towards the negative.
-According to a March 2020 Greenlight Customer Satisfaction Survey, 91% of Greenlight parents believe Greenlight helps them save time and hassle – which means that if you’re considering the Greenlight debit card for your kids, it’s worth looking into the card’s pros and cons before making your decision.
+So, if you’re considering the Greenlight debit card for your kids, it’s worth looking into the card’s pros and cons before making your decision.